Azer-Denker/WKR/README.md

 **GET api/admin/patients/**

-Details: API endpoint for getting all the patients account.  only approved patient will be available.
+Details: API endpoint for getting all the patients account.  only approved Patient will be available.
 Token authentication required.

  response:
  ```json